229 – Seniority, Bids, and Transfers

 1. Voluntary transfers conducted within the same bureau are done at the discretion of the bureau commander and must be in accordance with that bureau’s standard operating procedures.

-2. Voluntary transfers for open positions posted by HR must meet the requirements outlined in the posting for that position.
+2. Voluntary transfers for open positions posted by HR should meet the requirements outlined in the posting for that position.
 HR will review applicants’ qualifications to determine if the minimum requirements listed for the position are met by the employee’s application.

 4. To be eligible for transfer, employees must: